 Melissa Spiccia (b.1977, Australia) is based in London and works across the mediums of photography and poetry.

-Melissa then began to shift her interest into photography and in 2016 Melissa won the Life Framer Photography Prize in the Human Body category.
+In 2015 Melissa began to shift her focus into photography.
+In 2016 she won the Life Framer Photography Prize in the Human Body category.
 The work went on to be exhibited in New York, Tokyo and Rome in 2017.
 Her photography has been featured in group exhibitions, in print and shortlisted for several awards including in 2018 a finalist in the Bowness Photography Prize by Monash Gallery of Art in Australia.

 More recently Melissa has begun to incorporate poetry into her practice.
-Both her poems and photographs are rooted in the explorations of the body and its dynamic interplay with the inner and outer world.
-Each piece tells a different story, fragments of an experience, feeling or memory as Melissa attempts to reach into the unconscious, seeking to reveal something of the anima of the subject being portrayed.
+Both her poems and photographs are rooted in explorations of the human condition.
+Each piece tells a different story, fragments of an experience, feeling or memory as Melissa attempts to reach into the unconscious, seeking to reveal something of the anima of the subjects being portrayed.